DarkWiiPlayer/nanotest/readme.md

 end
 ```

-unless the `:noraise` options is set to a truthy value, `maps` also succeeds of the function throws an error of the class provided instead of returning it.
+unless the `:noraise` options is set to a truthy value, `maps` also succeeds of the function throws an error of the class provided as if it was returning it.

 ```ruby
 div -> (x,y) do